marszhhx/LibraryManagementSystem/README.md

 ```shell
 dotnet run
 ```
-Navigate to http://localhost:5088 or https://localhost:5088 (as applicable) in your web browser to view and interact with the application.
+Navigate to https://localhost:5088 (as applicable) in your web browser to view and interact with the application.